 The library's scores and print books about music are arranged according to the Library of Congress Classification System.
-You can browse the shelves physically (in the library) or virtually (via the library catalog) according to the specific topics and subtopics represented by the classification numbers.
+You can browse the library virtually (via the Library Catalog) according to the specific topics and subtopics represented by the classification numbers.

 The three broadest music subclasses are: